fejlek/Nine-Circles-Statistics/First Circle - Linear Regression/First_circle_linear_regression_2.md

     ## ---
     ## Signif. codes:  0 '***' 0.001 '**' 0.01 '*' 0.05 '.'
 0.1 ' ' 1

-<br/> We observe that heteroskedasticity-consistent estimates of
+<br/> We can obtain similar heteroskedasticity-consistent estimates
-standard errors are not very different.
-We can obtain a similar result using a simple nonparametric bootstrap that resamples with repetitions the whole dataset (paired bootstrap).
-This approach can also be shown to be consistent in the presence of heteroskedasticity. <br/>
+using a simple nonparametric bootstrap that resamples with repetitions the whole dataset (paired bootstrap). <br/>

 ``` r
 set.seed(123) # for reproducibility